7IronSnow7/task_manager/README.md

 # Task Manager

-A full-featured task management web application built with Flask, SQLite, and Tailwind CSS.
+A demo-featured task management web application built with Flask, SQLite, and Tailwind CSS.
 Users can create, edit, delete, and track tasks with priority levels, due dates, and completion status.

 ## **Setup Instructions**